lymanepp/lymanepp.github.io/docs/blog/2024-08-02-what-the-bible-says-about-same-sex-attraction.md

 - **Genesis 19:1-29 – The Story of Sodom and Gomorrah**
   The account of Sodom and Gomorrah is one of the earliest references to same-sex attraction in the Bible.
 In Genesis 19, two angels visit the city of Sodom, and the men of the city surround Lot’s house, demanding to have sexual relations with the visitors.
 Lot’s refusal and the subsequent destruction of the city are often cited in discussions on same-sex attraction.

-  While this passage clearly depicts same-sex intent as part of the wickedness of Sodom, it is important to note that the sin of Sodom was multifaceted, including arrogance, lack of hospitality, and social injustice (Ezekiel 16:49-50).
-However, the specific act of same-sex aggression is highlighted as a grievous sin.
+  While this passage clearly depicts same-sex sexual intent as part of the wickedness of Sodom, it is important to note that the sin of Sodom was multifaceted, including arrogance, lack of hospitality, and social injustice (Ezekiel 16:49-50).
+However, the specific act of same-sex sexual intent is highlighted as a grievous sin.

 - **Leviticus 18:22 and Leviticus 20:13**
-  These two verses in Leviticus provide direct prohibitions against same-sex acts:
+  These two verses in Leviticus provide direct prohibitions against same-sex sexual acts:

   Leviticus 18:22: "You shall not lie with a male as with a woman; it is an abomination."